 My younger self, about 10 years old, is visiting the past.
 My dream ego sees “strange” ways to get across a stream.
 Water is representative of the unconscious.
 The house represents my inner world.
 My younger self is talking to the Mom in me, the Mom voice that represents beliefs rooted in the age of my grandparents who lived on the homestead in the Cornwall Creek area in the 1930s and 40s.
 I think about the catechism of the Catholic Church of my grandparents era.
-Y.C.S represents the beautiful and youthful inner feminine which I find intimidating.
+Y.C.S represents my potential beautiful and youthful inner feminine which I find intimidating.
 Sometime during these early years of dream work, I met a older woman at a meditation group.
 She insisted on giving me a 1930s copy of the Baltimore Catechism.
-I read a good deal of it and realized that despite the changes in the Church during the reign of Pope John Paul XXIII and the Vatican Council of 1962, my personal unconscious retains the beliefs of my grandparents and parents.
+I read a good deal of it and realized that despite the changes in the Church during the reign of Pope John Paul XXIII and the Vatican Council of 1962, my personal unconscious retains the beliefs of my ancestors, great grandparents, grandparents and parents.
 Catholicism was much much more rigid particularly in its view of women, sexuality and discipline.
 Also, I was young.
 The interpretations of children require a new look from the perspective of the 43 year old self.

 This dream has many more gifts to bring.
 I recall my inner voice telling me so clearly “I would rather that you doubt than be blinded by your certainty!”

-What have I learned since this dream?
+What have I learned in the many years since this dream?